freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1520.1

 Awesome.
 I think all the scripts are done.
-View the `help` menu again.
+View the `help` menu again I want to explore something.

 #### HINTS